evgeniy-polyakov/pixi-inspector/README.md

 For example changing `x` attribute of an element will change the `x` position of the corresponding display object.

-If you want to configure inspector attributes from scratch use the constructor:
+If you want to configure the inspector from scratch use the constructor.
+Empty inspector does not show any attributes, just a tree of elements.
 ```javascript
 var app = new PIXI.Application();
 var inspector = new PIXI.inspector.PixiInspector(app.stage, app.view);